openshift-assisted/pr-bot/README.md

 **Important Notes:**
 - **Recommended**: Provides real-time data without rebuilding binaries
-- **Sheet Structure**: Must have "In Progress" and "ACM MCE Completed " tabs (same as Excel format)
+- **Sheet Structure**: Must have "In Progress" and "ACM MCE Completed " tabs
-- **Fallback**: If not configured, falls back to embedded Excel data
-- **Priority**: Google Sheets takes priority over embedded Excel when configured
+- **Required**: Both API key and Sheet ID must be configured for the tool to work
 - **Security**: Keep your API key secure and consider IP restrictions
+- **Access**: Sheet must be accessible with your API key (public or shared)

 ### Setup